Nickklab/wireframing/README.md

 - Facilitates Communication: It serves as a communication tool among team members, clients, and stakeholders, ensuring everyone is on the same page regarding the design and functionality.
 - Identifies Usability Issues: By focusing on the user interface structure, wireframing helps identify potential usability issues early on.
 This can include navigation problems, information hierarchy issues, and interaction flaws.
 - Saves Time and Resources: Early detection of design flaws and usability issues saves time and resources that would be spent on revisions later in the design and development stages.

+# Key Elements in a Wireframe
+- Layout Structure: Defines the arrangement of elements on the page.
+- Navigation: Shows how users will move through the site or application.
+- Content Placement: Indicates where text, images, and other content will be positioned.
+- Functionality: Outlines key functionalities and interactions.